akullpp/awesome-java/README.md

 *Libraries that log the behavior of an application.*

-* [Apache Log4j 2](http://logging.apache.org/log4j/) - Complete rewrite of the previous software.
+* [Apache Log4j 2](http://logging.apache.org/log4j/) - Complete rewrite of the previous version.
 Now has a powerful plugin and configuration architecture.
 * [Logback](http://logback.qos.ch/) - Founded by the same developer as Log4j and proves to be a robust logging library with interesting configuration options via Groovy.
 * [SLF4J](http://www.slf4j.org/) - Abstraction layer which is to be used with an implementation.

 ## Machine Learning

-*Tools that allow to learn from data via a set of specific algorithms.*
+*Tools that provide specific statistical algorithms which allow to learn from data.*

 * [Apache Hadoop](http://hadoop.apache.org/) - Open-source software framework for storage and large-scale processing of data-sets on clusters of commodity hardware.
 * [Apache Mahout](https://mahout.apache.org/) - Scalable algorithms focused on collaborative filtering, clustering and classification.